At Boundstone we recognise that all children are unique individuals.

 teaching and we place equal importance on the physical, emotional and cognitive development of

-the babies and children in our care.
+the children in our care.

 Our learning environment is rich, multisensory, accessible and engaging, both indoors and out and is always being developed.